 ChemConnect Roundtables.

-ENA will be entitled to, and shall appoint and make available, one representative on ChemConnect’s “Technology Roundtable” and one representative on ChemConnect’s “e-Commerce Roundtable.”
-As part of such representation, such ENA representative shall have the right, where appropriate, to preview and comment on new system developments and upgrades to the WCE.
+ENA will be entitled to, and shall appoint and make available, two representatives on ChemConnect’s “e-Commerce Roundtable.”
+As part of such representation, such ENA representatives shall have the right, where appropriate, to preview and comment on new system developments and upgrades to the WCE.
 The focus group shall meet at least biannually during the term of this Agreement.
 It is understood that, with respect to any modifications, design change or improvement to the WCE or ChemConnect website made at the suggestion of ENA or a third party, ENA shall not seek to claim ownership in such modification, and ChemConnect shall have all rights to any such suggested modifications, design changes, or improvements.

-Future Business Development; Mutual Access and Cooperation.
+Future Business Development.
 Each party agrees to use reasonable efforts to provide to the other party reasonable access from time to time to its representatives for purposes of

 exploring and evaluating ways in which the parties might work together to enhance their respective businesses,